faithkangui/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves all files starting with uppercase
+delete files that end with ~character